 Number of securities in issue

-As at 19th May 2017, the directors have been made aware that the following shareholders held disclosable interests of 3% of more of the issued share capital
+The directors have been made aware that as at 31 August 2023, the following shareholders held disclosable interests of 3% of more of the issued share capital of the company:

 % of issued share capital